IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

   - Copy everything that the application needs into the container including the necessary db2 drivers.

   - For security, Liberty containers run as non-root.
-This is infact a requirement for running certified containers in OpenShift.
+This is in fact a requirement for running certified containers in OpenShift.
 The `COPY` instruction by default copies as root.
 So change user and group using `--chown=1001:0` command.

   - Next, copy Liberty's configuration file `server.xml`.